CAPLTER/caplter-research-protocols/ESCA/ESCA_Protocol_Tablet.md

 __*Surface Soil - overview*__

 A total of four surface soil (2cm depth) samples are to be collected, one corresponding to each of the 1" soil core locations.
-Sweet aside gravel and loose vegetation before collecting sample, but do not collect samples from thick turf.
+Sweep aside gravel and loose vegetation before collecting sample, but do not collect samples from thick turf.
 In fact, it may not be possible to collect surface soil samples at sites where thick turf or impervious substrates are predominant.
 As much as possible, surface-soil samples should be collected in conjunction with the 1" soil cores but it is not essential that they overlap if one or the other type of sample is not feasible.
 It is not necessary to record the GPS location of surface soil samples.

 __*Surface Soil - detailed instruction*__